 Take the train to and from OxfordLondonOn the journey, you will pass Bicester Town Station, the famous Bicester Village.

-Transport FromLondonDepartureFrom Marylebone Station, take the bus to Bicester Station for about an hour; from Oxford, take the Oxford Railway Station to Bicester Station for about 30 minutes.
+Transport FromLondonDeparture, take Marylebone Station to Bicester Station for about 1 hour; from Oxford, take the Oxford Railway Station to Bicester Station for about 30 minutes.

 ◼︎ Click here for the inquiry